somethingdarkside1/MNR-template/README.md

 - Adapt — remix, transform, and build upon the material for any purpose, even commercially

 Under the following terms:
 - Attribution — Please include a link back to this repository or "Template by [v1tali](http://v1tali.com)" text in your project.
+Or don't.
+Life's too short.

 ## Contact
 Vitali
 [Blog](http://v1tali.com)

 [Midnight Nexus Records](https://midnightnexusrecords.com/)